Morgan Stanley cut Facebook estimates just before IPO

-In the run-up to Facebook's $16 billion IPO, Morgan Stanley, the lead underwriter on the deal, unexpectedly delivered some negative news to major clients: The bank's consumer Internet analyst, Scott Devitt, was reducing his revenue forecasts for the company.
+In the run-up to Facebook's (FB.O) $16 billion IPO, Morgan Stanley (MS.N), the lead underwriter on the deal, unexpectedly delivered some negative news to major clients: The bank's consumer Internet analyst, Scott Devitt, was reducing his revenue forecasts for the company.

-The sudden caution very close to Facebook's initial public offering - while an investor road show was under way - was a big shock to some, said two investors who were advised of the revised forecast.
+The sudden caution very close to the huge initial public offering, and while an investor roadshow was underway, was a big shock to some, said two investors who were advised of the revised forecast.

-They said it might have contributed to the weak performance of Facebook shares, which sank on Monday and Tuesday - their second and third days of trading - to end more than 18 percent below the IPO price.
-The $38-per-share IPO price valued Facebook at $104 billion.
+They say it may have contributed to the weak performance of Facebook shares, which sank on Monday - their second day of trading - to end 10 percent below the IPO price.
+The $38 per share IPO price valued Facebook at $104 billion.

-Institutions and major clients generally enjoy quick access to investment bank research, while retail clients in many cases only get it later.
-It is unclear whether Morgan Stanley only told its top clients about the revised view or spread the word more broadly.
-The company declined to comment when asked who was told about the research.

-The change in Morgan Stanley's estimates came on the heels of a May 9 Facebook filing of an amended prospectus with the U.S. Securities and Exchange Commission, in which the company expressed caution about revenue growth due to a rapid shift by users to mobile devices.
-Mobile advertising to date has been less lucrative than advertising on desktops.
+The change in Morgan Stanley's estimates came on the heels of Facebook's filing of an amended prospectus with the U.S. Securities and Exchange Commission (SEC), in which the company expressed caution about revenue growth due to a rapid shift by users to mobile devices.
+Mobile advertising to date is less lucrative than advertising on a desktop.

-JPMorgan Chase and Goldman Sachs, which were also major underwriters on the IPO but had lesser roles than Morgan Stanley, also revised their estimates in response to Facebook's SEC filing, according to sources familiar with the situation.
+JPMorgan Chase (JPM.N) and Goldman Sachs (GS.N), which were also major underwriters on the IPO but had lesser roles than Morgan Stanley, also revised their estimates in response to Facebook's May 9 SEC filing, according to sources familiar with the situation.

-Morgan Stanley said in a statement that a "significant number" of analysts in the IPO syndicate reduced estimates after Facebook's May 9 disclosure.
-The investment bank said its procedures complied with all "applicable regulations."

-Devitt did not return phone messages seeking comment.
-JPMorgan and Goldman declined to comment.
+Morgan Stanley declined to comment and Devitt did not return a phone message seeking comment.
+JPMorgan and Goldman both declined to comment.

-The people familiar with the revised Morgan Stanley projections said Devitt lowered his revenue estimate for the second quarter and also cut his full-year 2012 revenue forecast.
+The people familiar with the revised Morgan Stanley projections said Devitt cut his revenue estimate for the current second quarter significantly, and also cut his full-year 2012 revenue forecast.
+Devitt's precise estimates could not be immediately verified.

-The new revenue forecast was $4.85 billion for 2012, versus more than $5 billion earlier, one of the people said.

-For the second quarter of 2012, the new revenue estimate was $1.111 billion, down from about $1.175 billion previously, the person added.

 Scott Sweet, senior managing partner at the research firm IPO Boutique, said he was also aware of the reduced estimates.